awsdocs/amazon-chime-sdk-developer-guide/doc_source/chm-dg-glossary.md

 The audio, video, or chat messages available for use during an Amazon Chime SDK meeting\.
 A custom communications application can contain one or more of each media type\.

 **Media Pipeline**
-A mechanism for recording audio, video, messages, and events during an Amazon Chime SDK meeting\.
-For more information, see [Creating Amazon Chime media capture pipelines](media-capture.md) in this guide\.
+A mechanism for streaming and capturing audio, video, messages, and events during an Amazon Chime SDK meeting\.
+For more information, see [Creating Amazon Chime SDK media pipelines](media-pipelines.md) in this guide\.

 ## N<a name="n"></a>